Why do you fly over Greenland in an airplane flight?

 - A great circle is a circle on the globe such that the plane passing through the sphere’s center is equal to the circumference of the Earth.

 In basic terms, imagine you’re cutting into an orange.
 You can cut them at any angle – north-south, east-west, diagonally.
-As long as you cut two identical portions, then the circle where cut was made is a great circle.
+As long as you cut two identical portions, then the circle where the cut was made is a great circle.

 For example, the equator is a great circle because it’s the maximum possible circle: